oblivioncth/Stexatlaser/README.md

 Simply put, if you always pack and unpack your multi-image atlases with Stex you will never have to worry about this.

-Although this breaks the "standard" for atlas keys, since they are just XML files the games parser will simply ignore this extra element and it therefore causes no issues and maintains compatibility.
+Although this breaks the "standard" for atlas keys, since they are just XML files the game's parser will simply ignore this extra element and it therefore causes no issues and maintains compatibility.

 **Atlas Key Element Extensions**